bigbear3001/image-lib/README.md

 # image-lib
 Image lib for transcoding SVGs into java.awt.Image

-The idea is to have a minified library to enable you tu use SVG as images in your Swing / AWT project.
+The idea is to have a minified library to enable you to use SVG as images in your Swing / AWT project.

 #use
 If you want to use the minified version (currently still 3,2MB) add the following dependency to your project